cardano-foundation/CIPs/CIP-XXXX/README.md

 is carried with the correct transaction.

 1. The UTXO Inputs when hashed MUST == [Key 1 - Transaction Inputs Hash](#key-1-txn-inputs-hash)
-2. The [auxiliary data hash] must equal the hash of the actual auxiliary data.
+2. The [auxiliary data hash] must equal to the hash of the actual auxiliary data.
    1. This is likely always true, as it should be validated by the ledger rules.
 3. The [vkeywitness] set MUST include a signature over the transaction with the key associated with Role 0.
    1. Note: Role 0 may have multiple associated keys, in which case there must be a witness for all of them.